-The federal government has shown little interest in addressing the topic of privacy despite the rest of the world seemingly being fixated on the subject.
+The federal government has shown little interest in the topic of privacy despite the world seemingly being fixated on the subject.
 What is the Californa Consumer Privacy Act?
-An effort by California to step into the void and set a new privacy standard for personal information in the United States.
+An effort by California to step into the void and set a new privacy standard for personal information collection and use in the United States.

 And here is the irony.

 Whatever your political leanings, there is little doubt the coming chaos is the responsibility of one group – our representatives in Washington, D.C.
 Democrats and Republicans.
 Congress and the President.
-In failing to consider a privacy law in 2018 seriously, the federal government has failed in its primary purpose.
+In failing to seriously consider a privacy law in 2018, the federal government failed in its primary purpose.
 Congress appears to realize as much finally.
 Committees are now holding hearings on a national privacy law.
 Let’s hope that process moves forward quickly before the states run too far a muck.
 Until then, compliance with the California Consumer Privacy Act will be a must, but business owners will also need to keep an eye on developments in other states.

 Richard A. Chapo, Esq.

 More Articles On The California Consumer Privacy Act: